This article will show you how to test fuel pump relay on your car so that you can save money by fixing potential problems early.

-If you experience that the engine stalls, do not start or you can’t hear the short buzzing sound from the fuel pump then you may have a bad fuel pump relay.
+If you experience that the engine stalls, do not start, or you can’t hear the short buzzing sound from the fuel pump, you may have a bad fuel pump relay.

 You can diagnose the problem by testing it with a multimeter.
-For advanced users, we highly recommend the Fluke 88 V/A KIT Automotive Multimeter Combo Kit.
+We highly recommend the Fluke 88 V/A KIT Automotive Multimeter Combo Kit for advanced users.

 It is designed for auto enthusiasts who need accurate results when testing the likes of fuel injectors and hybrid engines.

-But if you consider yourself as a newbie to car troubleshooting, consider the following options:
+But if you consider yourself a newbie to car troubleshooting, consider the following options:

 How to test fuel pump relay with a multimeter

-To check if a relay is bad, the primary tool that you’ll need is a multimeter.
+The primary tool you’ll need is a multimeter to check if a relay is bad.
 Here’s a step-by-step process of how to check a fuel pump relay using a multimeter.

 What you’ll need: